 2015 iHigh Summer Program Information

 Please note: This is the final summer that the Operation Student Virtual Learning grant will be available to fund the iHigh online Summer Program.
-There is less funding this summer than in past summers, as we close out the grant.
 The grant's target audience is San Diego Unified's military students.
-Course offerings and number of teachers available will be closely aligned with the number of military student enrollment requests.
-Non-military students who are currently enrolled in district high schools (or incoming 9th grade) will have second priority, based on space available.
-Charter school and private school students who reside within SDUSD boundaries will have third priority, based on space available.
+Course offerings and number of teachers available will be closely aligned with military student course requests.
+Non-military students who are currently enrolled in district high schools (or incoming 9th grade) have second priority for enrollment.
+Private school students who reside within SDUSD boundaries have third priority.
+We regret that we can no longer accept charter school students.
 Students who reside outside of district boundaries and do not have an interdistrict transfer for enrollment in an SDUSD school in September are not eligible to enroll in the iHigh Summer Program.

-Our main summer campus is expected to be at Serra High School in Tierrasanta, from June 22 to July 31.
+Our main summer campus will be at Serra High School in Tierrasanta, from June 22 to July 31.
 If funding allows, then we will open a satellite classroom at our Old Town campus for tutoring and proctored exams, starting June 23.
 Please watch this web site to confirm the availability of the iHigh/Old Town option.
-All teachers will be at Serra High to lead orientations on June 22.
+All teachers will be at Serra High to lead orientations on June 22 and June 23,

 Application period: The application window is expected to be April 8 to May 29.
 We have a small staff to process an estimated 700 applications.
 Active duty military and DoD students are guaranteed enrollment for available courses.
 The earlier non-military students apply, the greater their priority for enrollment.
 Applications submitted after May 29 will only be considered if space is available.
 Crunch time for the iHigh staff to process applications is June 1-21.